groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 2.1.7.2 (2019-12-11) =
+* TWEAKED Replacement codes are parsed based on the first occurrence of the delimiter only.
+* TWEAKED Added the step icon to the step settings section.
+* FIXED Some CSS in the funnel builder.

 = 2.1.7.1 (2019-12-06) =
 * ADDED Ability to remove files from a contact from the contact editor.
 * ADDED Last 7 Days reporting range.